RickoNoNo3/m2obj/README.md

 ```

-Note that: As a character of `json` package of Go, the number variables will be parsed as `float64`, that causes some operation exceptions related to the type.
+Note that: As a character of `json` package of Go, the number variables are always parsed as `float64`.
+Strictly using the `ValXxx()` methods only, lets you can ignore this character.
+Or, such as to use `Val()`, you have to check it by yourself.

 By the way, you can implement the `Formatter` interface easily by yourself, to support more customized functions.

 ### As a configuration manager